 The provisions of the Organisation of Working Time Act 1997 on working time and rest periods do not apply to all employees.
 They do not apply to the Gardaí, Defence Forces, employees who control their own working hours or family employees on farms or in private homes.
 The working hours of young people under the age of 18 are regulated by the Protection of Young Persons (Employment) Act 1996.

-For many employees the hours of work are specified, for example, in their contract of employment or in an ERO or REA.
+For many employees the hours of work are specified, for example, in their contract of employment or in an Employment Regulation Order or Registered Employment AGreement.
 If the hours of work are not specified, under Section 17 of the Act, the employer must notify the employee of the starting and finishing times at least 24 hours before the first day or the day of each week the employee is required to work.
 The employer can do this by putting up a notice in a conspicuous place in the employee's workplace on a day when the employee is working.
 If the employee is required to work additional hours the 24 hours' notice must be given in the same way.
 However, in unforeseen circumstances such as another employee off work sick, the employer can ask the employee to work at less than 24 hours' notice.

 If you do Sunday work your entitlement to extra pay may be agreed between you and your employer.
 Under the Organisation of Working Time Act, if there is no agreement about your pay, your employer must give you one or more of the following for Sunday working: